Outcomes of tooth breakage and fracture. -

-In fact, once a crack has formed, it may increase in size over time due to its repeated exposure to heavy biting forces (placing a crown can prevent this outcome).
+In fact, once a crack has formed, it may increase in size over time due to its repeated exposure to heavy biting forces (placing a crown early on may prevent this outcome).

 1)* Teeth that crack - Some pain or discomfort is involved.

 Cracked teeth can be sensitive.
 When biting pressure is applied, the portions of the tooth on each side of the crack can shift, thus triggering a painful response.

-The classic sign of a cracked tooth is this.
-It gives you a sudden, sharp pain when you bite down.
+- The tooth gives you a sudden, sharp pain when you bite down.

-You may not feel the pain every time you close.
+- You may not feel the pain every time you close.
 Sometimes it takes biting or biting on something, at just the right angle, to trigger the response.

 What treatment remedies exist for cracked teeth?

-If you have a cracked tooth, there can be a range of solutions.
-With the most minor of cases, your dentist may determine that your tooth requires little or no treatment (sometimes just buffing the tooth so it's a tiny bit shorter provides a lasting solution).
+If your symptoms are just minor, it's possible that your dentist may determine that your tooth requires little or no treatment.
+Sometimes just buffing the tooth down so it's a tiny bit shorter than its neighbors provides a lasting solution.

 In the most extreme cases, they may determine that the crack reaches deep into the interior of the tooth and that root canal treatment is required before a dental crown can be placed.

 2) Teeth that crack - Little or no pain is involved.

-Tooth cracks can be exceedingly difficult, if not possible, to see.
+- Tooth cracks can be exceedingly difficult, if not impossible, to visualize.
 Dentists sometimes locate them by applying a dye that seeps into the crack.